ritaturk/xenko-docs/manual/ui/editor/index.md

 ![UI editor view options](media/ui-editor-view-options.png)

 The view toolbar offer options such as zooming in and out, resetting the view.
 Also changing the color of the tools in the view (such as color of selection, sizing rectangle, etc.).

 #### Selecting an element

+UI element can be selected in the UI View by left-clicking.

 #### Moving an element

+To move an element, first select it then press the mouse left button, and while holding move the selected element.

 #### Resizing an element

+When selected, an element can be resized thanks to the eight small squares surrounding it.

 ### Property Grid

+Once selected, the element properties are shown in the property grid.
+These properties are grouped by category.

 #### Property categories

+##### Appearance

+This category contains the properties controlling the appearance of the UI element.
+Common properties include `BackgroundColor`, `Opacity`, `Visibility`, `ClipToBounds`...

+##### Behavior

+This category contains the properties controlling the behavior of the element.
+Common properties include whether the element will respond to touch events (`CanBeHitByUser`).

+##### Layout

+This category contains the properties controlling how the element is layed out.
+Common properties include the size of the element (`Height`, `Width` and `Depth`), its alignment (`HorizontalAlignment`, `VerticalAlignment`, `DepthAlignement`), `Margin`...

+##### Misc

+This category contains the `Name` property.

 ## Creating a page